 Although we expect our total backlog to result in revenue, the timing of revenue associated with both funded and unfunded backlog will vary based on a number of factors, and we may not recognize revenue associated with a particular component of backlog when anticipated, or at all.
 Our government clients generally have the right to cancel any contract, or ongoing or planned work under any contract, at any time.
 In addition, there can be no assurance that revenue from funded or unfunded backlog will have similar profitability to previous work or will be profitable at all.
-Generally speaking, we believe the risk that a particular component of backlog will not result in future revenue is higher for unfunded backlog than for funded backlog.
+Generally speaking, we believe the risk that a particular component of backlog than for funded backlog.